scan-io-git/scan-io/docs/reference/makefile-custom-build.md

 Currently, the custom build setup supports the following files:
 - `config.yml` — A global Scanio core configuration file.
 This will override the default config from the cloned Scanio repository.
 - `scanio_rules.yaml` — A configuration file specifying tools and rules for automated rule set building.
+- `install-deps.sh`: an optional dependency overlay script.
+When present, `copy-deps-script` places it at `docker-context-files/install-deps.sh` in the cloned repo, where the Docker build runs it (as root, in the runtime stage, while build dependencies are still installed) to add extra apk packages, language tools, or downloaded binaries to the image.
 - `Makefile` — A script for building a custom Docker image with your defined global config and custom rule sets.

 ## Custom Build Workflow